tumetus/tuomokankaanpaa/public/blog-posts/5-reasons-why-every-programmer-should-have-a-blog/index.md

 When you hear a word "blog" you might be thinking something like "That's so 2000, no one reads blogs anymore!".

 I would argue that it's not exactly accurate.
-If you are a programmer without your own blog, I think you should definately start one right away!
+If you are a programmer without your own blog, I think you should definitely start one right away!

 Having a blog has a bunch of benefits.
 In this article I will list five reasons why you should have a blog as a programmer.